Speed, cost, quality signals, ETA expectations, and licensing questions answered with direct, specific information for 2026.

 For car lockouts in urban areas, a fast local locksmith is usually 10-20 minutes faster than AAA (which averages 35-55 minutes in metro markets).
 In rural or highway situations, AAA often has better coverage density and is faster.
 Check your auto insurance policy too, as many include roadside assistance that may be faster than both options.
 For manufacturer roadside (Toyota Roadside, OnStar, etc.), check whether your plan is active before you need it.

 Fair all-in prices for common services in 2026: residential door lockout $85-200, car lockout (unlock only) $85-175, rekeying per lock $35-85, deadbolt installation $130-280.
 Service call fees alone legitimately run $50-100.
-Any quote under $30 for a lockout is a bait-and-switch.
-"We'll tell you the price when we see it" for a standard lockout is also a red flag, because standard lockouts have known price ranges.
+Any all-in quote under $30 for a lockout is unlikely to reflect the actual cost.
+For a standard lockout, a reputable locksmith can always give you a price range over the phone before arrival.

 Legitimate price variation comes from: geographic cost of living, service call fee structure (flat fee vs. rolled into total), lock complexity, vehicle make and model (luxury cars cost more), and whether parts are included.
-Illegitimate variation comes from bait-and-switch pricing, unnecessary drilling, and inflated "special tool" fees.
+Variation that should prompt questions: a price that rises substantially once the tech arrives, unnecessary drilling, and inflated "special tool" fees for standard residential jobs.
 Get a price range before they arrive and compare it to the benchmarks above.

 If the on-site price significantly exceeds what you discussed on the phone, you can refuse service before any work begins.
 The service call fee (typically $50-100) may still be owed for the trip, but no other amount is legally enforceable unless you agreed to it.
 Document the phone quote and the on-site ask.
-Report to your state consumer protection office or state attorney general's consumer division.
-In states with locksmith licensing, report to the licensing board as well.
+In licensed states, the state licensing board is a resource if the company does not resolve the concern directly.

 State license databases: